Thomas A. Scully: Medicare Improvement and Modernization Act

-Collection & publication of data on healthcare providers
+Collection and publication of data on healthcare providers

-In his first speech as CMS Administrator, Scully announced that Medicare would begin collecting and publishing quality data on health care providers across the country including hospitals, nursing homes, home health agencies and dialysis centers.
+In his first speech as CMS administrator, Scully announced that Medicare would begin collecting and publishing quality data on health care providers across the country including hospitals, nursing homes, home health agencies and dialysis centers.
 The program began with the reporting of quality measures for nursing homes in a handful of states.
 In those states, 78 percent of the nursing homes reported that they tried to improve, according to CMS.
 The next step for the program was the publication of performance by nursing homes nationwide on 10 measures ranging from the percentage of residents with pressure sores to those in physical restraints.
 A $700,000 advertising campaign publicizing the measures began in conjunction with the release of the data.
 The intention of the program was to provide consumers with a comparison of nursing homes while encouraging the homes to get better, according to a statement by Scully at the time.
 Critics of the program complained that nursing homes were being asked to do additional work in order to report the measures while they were dealing with funding cutbacks.

 In July 2003, Scully announced that CMS would begin paying bonuses to hospitals that scored well on 35 quality measures.
 Hospitals nationwide would vie for $7 million in higher reimbursement by providing superior care for five conditions: heart attack, heart failure, pneumonia, coronary artery bypass surgery, and hip and knee replacements.
 In addition, CMS posted report cards on the hospitals' performance on the public CMS website.
 The program was hailed as large step towards improving the American health care system by leading to a more rational health care pricing system.

 Scully also initiated a broad public education campaign to improve seniors’ awareness and utilization of their Medicare benefits.
 The US$30 million publicly funded advertising campaign called, "Helping You Help Yourself" was designed to inform Medicare beneficiaries about the Medicare web site and toll-free phone number, which could answer their questions about health care plans.

 New Name for HCFA

-On July 1, 2001, Scully presided over his agency's name change: the Health Care Financing Administration would now be called the Centers for Medicare and Medicaid Services.
+On July 1, 2001, Scully presided over his agency's name change: the Health Care Financing Administration would now be called the Centers for Medicare and Medicaid Services, or CMS.